costantinoai/scholar-slack-bot/README.md

 ## 📝 Files Descriptions

+- **add_authors_batch.sh**: Bash script to add authors in batch.
+You need to set the correct `ids`, conda environment and conda.sh path to use this script.
+- **fetch_and_send.sh**: Bash script to run the main workflow with default flags.
+You need to set the correct conda environment and conda.sh path to use this script.
 - **fetch_scholar.py**: Functions to fetch comprehensive details for scholarly publications.
 - **helper_funcs.py**: Collection of helper functions.
+- **log_config.py**: Set logging levels for all the scripts.
+- **main.py**: The main script.
+Run this file from terminal or IDE to run the bot.
 - **slack_bot.py**: Functions to connect to format and send messages to a Slack channel.
+- **streams_funcs.py**: Functions for every branch/scenario in main.py (depending on the active flags).
 - **authors.json**: A file containing the list of authors' names and their corresponding Google Scholar IDs.
 Here's how you should structure the contents:

   ```json